uptonking/note4yaoo/thread-pm-app-kickstarter.md

 - ## What are y’all using for for team collaboration on documents, product specs, etc beside Notion?
 I’m looking for something faster and less clunky than Notion.
 - https://twitter.com/flybayer/status/1373788153207734275
-- Ditto.
-Notion has made me appreciate Google Docs.
+- Notion has made me appreciate Google Docs.
 Next up Dropbox Paper.
-- Confluence, but it's definitely not faster or less clunky than Notion Face with tears of joy
+- Confluence, but it's definitely not faster or less clunky than Notion

 - ## prototyping a tool for messing with data
 - https://twitter.com/_paulshen/status/1362609484519014400